imageio/imageio/docs/examples.rst

 .. note::

     In the future, this syntax will change to better match the URI standard by using fragments.
 The updated syntax will be ``"Path/to/file.zip#path/inside/zip/to/image.png"``.

 .. code-block:: python

-    import imageio as iio
+    import imageio.v3 as iio

     image = iio.imread("Path/to/file.zip/path/inside/zip/to/image.png")